-Universal Credit “Full Service” is now operating in all areas, UK wide, with a current total of 1.4 million already claiming.
-Each month a further 100,000 will be added producing a further influx of tenants transitioning to UC and looking for support.
+Universal Credit “Full Service” is now operating in all areas, UK wide, with a current total of 2.4 million already claiming.
+Each month a further 100,000, at least, will be added producing a further influx of tenants transitioning to UC and looking for support.
 Is your organisation ready for the challenge?

 As well as the advice & training we offer, we’re now providing advocacy support to staff members, as we discover a growing number of cases, where, despite the best efforts of tenants & staff alike, “bread & butter” issues are being completely misconstrued and mishandled by DWP staff, depriving, in many cases, tenants and landlords of much needed income & rental income.

 Unsurprisingly, Social Landlords are now more anxious to secure an operational understanding of the new scheme for managers, income management, advice providers, councillors, board & committee members.
 In particular, they want these staff (and members) to fully appreciate, how some of the new scheme’s key components, hidden complexities and anomalies, can adversely impact on the organisation’s income stream, cause extra demands on resources and frustrate cash-flow and the ability of the organisation itself to meet its financial commitments.

 Association staff and members, already well aware of how important the current Housing Benefit scheme is to rental collection and rent arrears management, need to appreciate the extent to which the new scheme is different, especially where it’s less generous and/or likely to be problematic in so far as it: